opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 markdown file (`README.md`).

-Users can skip the Data Import and Data Wrangling sections to start with the Data Analysis section if they wish.
+Users can skip the Data Import and Data Wrangling sections to start with the Data Analysis and Visualization section if they wish.

 #### For instructors